-22 Far in advance of the submission of the pre-Draft Plan to the Elected Members for approval, the placing of the Draft Plan on public display and adoption of the Plan, Leitrim County Council undertook various works in order to inform the preparation of the Plan.
+21 Far in advance of both the submission of the pre-Draft Plan to the Elected Members for approval, Leitrim County Council undertook various works in order to inform the preparation of the Plan.

-23 Although strategic alternatives in relation to the content of the Plan were significantly limited for the Plan (see Section 4), as part of the Plan preparation/SEA process, the Council considered a number of alternatives for the Plan.
+22 Although strategic alternatives in relation to the content of the Plan were significantly limited for the Plan (see Section 4), as part of the Plan preparation/SEA process, the Council considered a number of alternatives for the Plan.
 These alternatives were assessed by the SEA process and the findings of this assessment informed the selection of preferred alternatives, facilitating an informed choice with respect to the type of Plan that was prepared and placed on public display.
-24 Environmental considerations were integrated into the Plan's zoning through an interdisciplinary approach.
-Zoning has been applied in a way that